 - Arrange chicken thighs in the bottom of the pan and sprinkle with pinches of kosher salt and white pepper.

-- In a saucepan, combine the apricot jam, honey, Dijon, cayenne and Worcestershire sauce.
+- In a saucepan, combine the apricot jam, honey, Dijon, cayenne, garlic (if using) and Worcestershire sauce.
 Stir until combined.
 Heat the apricot glaze over medium to medium-high heat until bubbling.
 Cook for 10 minutes or until reduced and thickened.

 - Spoon all of the glaze over top of chicken, basting and brushing with the back of the spoon, and place on the middle rack of your preheated oven and bake for 40 to 45 minutes.
 While baking, spoon the glaze from the bottom of the pan over the chicken every 10 to 12 minutes, until fully cooked.